charles66820/inriaStage2023/uinter.md

     - EINVAL      flags is not 0.
     - EINVAL      usec is greater than 1e9 (1000 seconds).
     - EINTR       A user interrupt was received and the interrupt handler returned. (also set when status is 0).
-- `uintr_register_self(vector, flags)`: use by a receiver for all sender in the same process.
+- `uintr_register_self(vector, flags)`: use by a receiver for all threads (potential sender) in the same process.
 The kernel create an entry in the UITT without any `uvec_fd`.
-TODO: more detail for status and flags.
+Return a new user `uipi_index` on success or `-1` on error (errno is set).
+The flags is reserved for future use and must be set to 0.
+  - ERRORS (errno):
+    - ENOSYS      Underlying hardware doesn't have support for uintr.
+    - EINVAL      flags is not 0.
+    - ECONNRESET  The user interrupt receiver has disabled the connection.
+    - ESHUTDOWN   The user interrupt receiver has exited the connection.
+    - ENOSPC      No uipi_index can be allocated.
+The system has run out of the available user IPI indexes.
+    - ENOMEM      The  system  is out of available memory to register a user IPI sender.
+    - ENOSPC      The requested vector is out of available range.
-- `uintr_alt_stack(*sp, size, flags)`: use by a receiver to create a different stack of size and fill the pointer in argument `*sp`.
-This stack is used when the uintr handler is called.
-TODO: more detail for status and flags and (rsp is change by compiler? or cpu? / check for "vector number pushed")
+- `uintr_alt_stack(*sp, size, flags)`: use by a receiver thread to define an alternate stack to uinter handler.
+The `*sp` pointer must be allocate by the user with the same size as `size`.
+If `*sp` is NULL the alternate stack will be clear (are also clear by uinter_unregister_handler).
+The status is `0` on success and `-1` on error (errno is set).
+The flags is reserved for future use and must be set to 0.
+TODO: more detail for (rsp is change by compiler? or cpu? / check for "vector number pushed")
+  - ERRORS (errno):
+    - ENOSYS      Underlying hardware doesn't have support for Uintr.
+    - EOPNOTSUPP  No interrupt handler registered.
+    - EINVAL      flags is not 0.
-- `uintr_ipi_fd(flags)`: use by a sender to share it's IPI connection with another process.
-Return the file descriptor.
-TODO: more detail for flags.
+- `uintr_ipi_fd(flags)`: use by a sender to share its uintr connection with another process. "uipi_fd that abstracts all the `uipi_index` based connections".
+Return the file descriptor on success or `-1` on error (errno is set).
+The flags is reserved for future use and must be set to 0.
+  - ERRORS (errno):
+    - ENOSYS  Underlying hardware doesn't have support for uintr.
+    - EINVAL  flags is not 0.
+    - EMFILE  The  per-process  limit  on  the  number  of  open  file descriptors has been reached.
+    - ENFILE  The system-wide limit on the total number  of  open  files has been reached.
+    - ENODEV  Could not mount (internal) anonymous inode device.
+    - ENOMEM  The system is out of available memory to allocate uipi_fd.

 ### Syscall enum, handler and structure